New Zealand place names: Māori names

 Many Māori place names possess either historical or mythological significance.
 Their meaning is not always apparent from literal translations, but some interpretations have passed down through oral tradition.
 Before the arrivals of Europeans, place names often commemorated notable or historical incidents, described features of the location or derived from traditional Hawaiki names or myths.
 After European arrival many locations became known under names representing Māori versions of European words or poorly-pronounced contractions of the original Māori names.

 Early Māori explorers such as Kupe, Ngahue, and Toi named many of New Zealand's coastal features.
 Like later European explorers, they named things after themselves, their family members and events that occurred at the newly discovered locations.
-Kahumatamomoe named Manukau Harbour after a manuka stake that he used to claim ownership of the area, and Kaipara Harbour after the para fern he ate there (kai means food).
+Kahumatamomoe named Manukau Harbour after a manuka stake that he used to claim ownership of the area, and Kaipara Harbour after the para fern he ate there (kai means "food" or "to eat").
 The Māori name for Wellington Harbour, Te Whanganui a Tara (the great harbour of Tara), derives from Tara, a grandson of Kupe and ancestor of several local iwi.
 Names from other islands visited during the Polynesian migrations have become attached to some New Zealand landmarks, for example Raratoka Island (from Rarotonga) and Tawhiti (from Tahiti).
-Whakatane, Rangitoto Island, Taupo, Urewera, Ngongotahā, and Tikitapu all commemorate incidents that occurred during the early arrivals, many of which are now forgotten.
+Whakatāne, Rangitoto Island, Taupō, Urewera, Ngongotahā, and Tikitapu all commemorate incidents that occurred during the early arrivals, many of which are now forgotten.

 Maketu and Mount Moehau are two of the few remaining names connected to places in Hawaiki.
-The use of Polynesian mythology in names is more apparent, with Tāne (the forest god) lending his name to Ōtāne and Taneatua, among others.
 Descriptive words often occur as part of a place name.
 Whanganui means "wide river-mouth" and Waikanae indicates good waters for catching kanae, or flathead mullet.